vvv214/s25-dataprivacy/project.md

 ### Project

-The goal of doing a project in this course is to explore data privacy by yourself and find something that interests you and make you feel really excited to investigate deeper.
-During the process, you will learn and practice to do a comprehensive review, plan on your time to finish a project, and write reports.
+The goal of the project in this course is for you to independently explore data privacy, find a topic that excites you, and dive deeper into it.
+Through this process, you will learn how to conduct a comprehensive review, manage your time effectively, and write detailed reports.

----
-You are not restricted to follow any format.
-Latex or Google doc or anything that can convey the knowledge would suffice.
-There are two categories of a project:
+You are free to use any format for your project deliverables.
+Whether it is in LaTeX, Google Docs, or any other medium, the key is to convey your findings effectively.
+There are three types of projects you can choose from:

- - research: a research project aims to introduce new ideas
+- **Research**: A research project aims to introduce new ideas or concepts.
- - evaluation: an evaluation project aims to do a comprehensive evaluation and comparison of a topic, e.g., summarize and evaluate all the existing algorithms (code) for a specific problem
+- **Evaluation**: An evaluation project involves conducting a thorough evaluation and comparison of a particular topic, such as summarizing and evaluating existing algorithms for a specific problem.
- - application: applying existing techniques to a new domain/dataset, in a non-trivial way
+- **Application**: This type of project focuses on applying existing techniques to a new domain or dataset in a meaningful and non-trivial way.

-If you aim to do a research project and you put a lot of effort into, say, organizing and cleaning existing methods that no one ever did before (which is also very important), but you only produce a minor new result, that is probably unfortunate in real research.
-But it is fine in this class, as we can evaluate on both sides.
-Similarly, if you find new insights during your evaluation, that is also great.
-Please mark your contribution from two sides clearly.
+If you choose a research project and invest a lot of effort into organizing and analyzing existing methods—even if your final result is a minor new contribution—that is completely acceptable for this course.
+Similarly, finding new insights during an evaluation project is highly valued.
+Please make sure to clearly outline your contributions from both perspectives.

----

-You are allowed to work individually or form a group of at most two, but keep in mind the expected amount of work will also double if you work in a group.
-Students in a group will be given the same grade.
-There is no preference from my side on the research format, topics, or whether you work individually or in a group.
+You can work individually or in a group of up to two people, but note that the expected amount of work will double for a group project.
+Group members will receive the same grade.
+There is no preference from my side regarding project format, topic, or whether you work alone or in a group.

-A good project consists of a good proposal (topic evolves as the project goes on, but the more planning you do at this stage, the better), a comprehensive survey of existing work within the topic, and a complete execution.
-At any stage, you are very welcome to send your plan or draft to the instructor or TA for feedbacks to keep yourself on track.
+A successful project will include a well-thought-out proposal (your topic may evolve, but the more planning you do early on, the better), a comprehensive survey of related work, and thorough execution.
+There are three key milestones for the project:

+- **Proposal**: A detailed project proposal outlining your topic, objectives, and plan of action.
+This will help define your focus and get early feedback.
+- **Poster**: A visual summary of your work, presented towards the end of the course, to communicate your findings effectively to your peers.
+- **Final Report**: A comprehensive written report that documents your entire project, including your methodology, results, and insights.
+At any stage, you are encouraged to seek feedback from the instructor or TA to ensure you stay on track.

 ---